ted-spence-avalara/developer-dot/avatax/dev-guide/customizing-transaction/origin-and-destination.md

   <li class="next"><a href="/avatax/dev-guide/customizing-transaction/using-reference-codes/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-You were able to create a single location transaction in Chapter 1, but how do you handle transactions that may be shipped to another location.
+You were able to create a single location transaction in <a class="dev-guide-link" href="avatax/dev-guide/getting-started-with-avatax/">Chapter 1</a>, but how do you handle transactions that may be shipped to another location?
 What about transactions that may not be in stock locally and need to be shipped from another warehouse or distribution center?
 The use of Origin and Destination addresses will help determine calculation.

 As an example, let's say that I